 Windsor's Historic Preservation Commission is comprised of five members appointed by the Town Board to serve the community by identifying and preserving the Town's historic resources.
 Members work with property owners to protect the historic - built environment through a local landmark program, educational programming and through public outreach to promote historic preservation and preservation of the history of Windsor.

 For information on upcoming meetings, minutes, agendas and member information, please visit the Historic Preservation Commission page.

-The tour may be viewed using your phone, tablet or computer.
-Please note that the homes on this tour are not open to the public.
-Please respect private property and be courteous when participating in the Historic Windsor - Downtown Walking Tour.
+The tours may be viewed using your phone, tablet or computer.
+Please note that homes on the tours are not open to the public and businesses and churches may or may not be open to the public.
+Please respect private property and be courteous when participating in the Historic Windsor Walking Tour.

 Historic Landmark Program

 The purpose and intent of the Historic Preservation Ordinance is to provide for the protection and preservation of the Town's historic and cultural resources.
 Land marked properties are recognized for their historical, architectural, and/or geographical significance in Windsor's history.